The Doctoral Projects, and Oral Examinations

 Research and Design I, II and the Project

 The object of the courses is to enhance the research and design abilities of the candidates.
 Both primary and secondary research techniques and competencies will be enhanced through the development of the project.
-The result of this research will be the foundation and the design for the project to be approved by the Dean.
+The result of this research will be the foundation and the design for the dissertation or project to be approved by the Dean.

-The Doctoral candidate will present to the Dean approximately one hundred fifty pages of double-spaced research which includes bibliography, charts, graphs, appendices or any material relevant to the research.
+The doctoral candidate will present to the Dean approximately one hundred fifty pages of double-spaced research which includes bibliography, charts, graphs, appendices or any material relevant to the research.
 After the research has been reviewed and accepted by the Dean, the research will be the basis for the questions to be asked at the oral examination.

 The Oral Examination

-The candidate will appear before a panel of experts, including the Dean, for the project oral examination lasting one and one half to three hours.
+The candidate will appear before a panel of experts, including the Dean, for the dissertation or project oral examination lasting one and one half to three hours.
 The University has determined that a superior approach to the traditional academic format is to have two or three candidates appear together.
 The result is a non-competitive atmosphere where examiners and candidates have the opportunity to exchange ideas and information.
 An environment eliminating the focus upon a sole candidate reduces stress and enables the examiners to better judge the qualifications of those seeking their degree.